lucapette/web/main/content/writing/my-engineering-management-values.md

 If people trust me as a leader, I can shape the culture of my team _just_ by doing what I think is right.

-This applies to everything we do at work every day, so I often felt overwhelmed by the idea that "people are observing my behaviour".
+This applies to everything we do at work every day so I often felt overwhelmed by the idea that "people are observing my behaviour".

 The way I overcame this problem is by making sure I make a conscious effort to